hamidreza-aftabi/OsteoOpt/README.md

   *(Note: Artisynth VSP and Artisynth Jaw Model are included within this repository.)*

 - **[MATLAB](https://www.mathworks.com/products/matlab.html):**
-  Version 2023a is recommended.
-Ensure that MATLAB is properly configured to interface with the installed JDK and Python environment.

 - **Python 3.8 (via [Anaconda](https://www.anaconda.com/download)):**
-  Use Python 3.8 or a compatible version, ensuring it matches your MATLAB integration requirements.

 - **[PyMeshLab](https://pymeshlab.readthedocs.io/en/latest/installation.html):**
-  Install within your Python environment (e.g., by running `pip3 install pymeshlab`).

 ---